marmelab/react-admin/docs/CreateReactApp.md

 # Create-React-App Integration

-[Create-React-App](https://create-react-app.dev/) is the standard way to bootstrap single-page React applications.
-That's also the recommended way to install and run react-admin.
+[Create-React-App](https://create-react-app.dev/) is a convenient way to bootstrap single-page React applications.
+It provides a pre-configured build setup with no configuration.

 ## Setting Up Create React App